christopherwk210/gm-bot/questions.md

 What are the most important features for the bot currently?
 I'd like to prioritize those first.

 Are you okay with me removing unused commands and various meme relating things, just in the name of general house-keeping?
 If so, do you have suggestions for things that you'd like to remove?
 Anything you'd like me to specifically not remove?
+Other than memes, some things that come to mind are the various commands that perform web-scraping, like the miniboss command or marketplace command.

 Since the bot is being re-done from the ground up, its probably worth mentioning the hosting situation.
 The bot has always been hosted on my VPS, which I absolutely do not mind.
 I'm paying for it either way, and I have plenty of horsepower to run it.
 But, I figured it would be polite to double check with you, and make sure everyone is still comfortable with that.